 For example, it is important to make sure that the horse’s saddle fits properly and that its tack is in good condition.
 In addition, riders should be aware of the horse’s body language and should avoid putting too much pressure on its back or pulling on its reins.

 I’ve experienced both.
-The one who didn’t like it had as many problems as the riders did.
+The ones who didn’t like it had as many problems as the riders did.
 The ones that typically enjoy being ridden have experienced riders in control, give their horses new experiences, and take care of their animals after riding.
 The key is the rider more than the horse.

 Below is an informative YouTube video about why horses let us ride them.